Rent safe and private dog parks hosted by locals

 Why Do Puppies and Dogs Nip?
 And How to Control It thumbnail

 Ah, nipping.
-Everyone who has raised a dog — or simply been around one who is in their adolescence — knows what we’re talking about.
+Everyone who has raised a dog—or simply been around a canine who's in their adolescence—knows what we’re talking about.
 While puppies have little mouths to start with, their teeth are razor sharp from the time they leave their mothers through the end of the teething process.
-(Young dogs don’t get the nickname “baby shark” for nothing.)
+(Young dogs don’t get the nickname “baby shark” for nothing!)

 It’s completely normal for your new puppy to want to chew everything in sight.
-Just because it’s normal doesn’t mean it’s easy to deal with, though.
-Those nibbles can hurt — and no one wants puppy biting to turn into a lifelong habit, especially as your dog only grows bigger.
+But just because it’s normal doesn’t mean it’s easy to deal with.
+Those nibbles can hurt.
+And no one wants puppy biting to turn into a lifelong habit, especially as your dog only grows bigger.

 We’re here to help.
 Let’s dive into everything you need to know about your dog’s nipping!
-When is it normal?
-What causes it?
-How can you stop it from becoming a problem?
+When is puppy biting normal?
+What causes the constant nibbling?
+How can you prevent it from becoming a problem?

 Nipping is normal canine behavior

-In short: Know that nipping is normal.
+All this means nipping is normal.
 It does not mean your dog is aggressive.
 It does not mean your pup has problems with people.
 It does not mean you’re doing a bad job as a pet parent!
-It’s a typical part of owning a young dog — and you’re absolutely not alone.
+It’s a typical part of owning a young dog—and you’re absolutely not alone.

 A young puppy chews on a teething ball